105 Report Card Comments to Use and AdaptAll Posts

 Gather student insights on Prodigy

-Create or log in to your teacher account on Prodigy — a free, curriculum-aligned, game-based learning platform that assesses student progress and performance as they play.
+Create or log in to your free teacher account on Prodigy — a standards-aligned, game-based learning platform that assesses student progress and performance as they play.
 Use Prodigy to motivate student learning, control the questions they answer as they play and collect student learning insights all year long.